CoreBond/corebond-nucleo-demo/README.md

 # CoreBond Nucleo Demo (Developer Preview)

-Device identity without stored secrets.
+Hardware-rooted device identity without stored keys.

-CoreBond demonstrates that device identity can be verified without storing or transmitting any secret material.

-This prototype shows consistent identity behavior and clear separation between physical devices using intrinsic entropy signals.
+This demo shows that a device can consistently prove its own identity, while a different device is rejected under the same conditions.

+No stored keys.
+No key exchange.
+Identity is derived at runtime from the device itself.

 ---

 ## Run the Demo

-Run from the repository root directory.
+Run from the repository root directory:

-### Commands
 pip install numpy
 python run_demo.py

 ---

-## Observed Behavior
+## What You'll See

 === CoreBond Demo ===

 Device A vs A: AUTHENTIC
 Device A vs B: REJECT

-Run time: < 1 second.
-No setup beyond Python + NumPy.
+- Same device → authenticates
+- Different device → rejected

 ---